echuawu/sonic-mgmt/docs/testplan/SRV6-test-plan.md

   a.
 Including IPv6 packets with reduced SRH(no SRH header) for uN action <br>
   b.
 Including IPv6 packets with 1 uSID container in SRH for uN action <br>
   c.
 Including IPv6 packets with 2 uSID container in SRH for uN action <br>
   d.
-Including IPinIPv6 packets with uSIDs container in SRH for uDT46 action <br>
+Including IPinIPv6 packets with uSID container in SRH for uDT46 action <br>
   e.
 Including IPv6inIPv6 packets with uSID container in SRH for uDT46 action <br>
 4. All types of IPv6 packets should be handled correctly <br>
   a.
 For uN action, DIP shift/ uSID container copy to DIP/ segment left decrement should happen <br>